johnpuddephatt/collaborativehousing/_pages/index.md

 template: home
 strapline: Together we can build homes that work for people and communities
 intro:
-  subheading: "Collaborative Housing provides advice and support so people across
+  subheading: Collaborative Housing provides advice and support so people across the
-    the Thames Valley can plan, fund and build their own homes or work in partnership to do so.\n\nCOVID-19 UPDATE \n\nAlthough our office is currently closed we are still available to support groups so please do continue to get in touch with any questions. \n\nWhilst it is inevitable that the current situation will slow some aspects of projects, this period provides great opportunities for visioning and planning.
-We are still very happy to support through online meetings and are developing more online training support. \n"
+    Thames Valley can plan, fund and build their own homes or work in partnership to do so.
   heading: We think houses made by the people who live in them create better homes
     and stronger communities
   button:
     text: Find out more about our services
     link: "/services"
   items:
+  - title: COVID-19 UPDATE
+    description: "Although our office is currently closed we are still available to support groups so please do continue to get in touch with any questions. \n\nWhilst it is inevitable that the current situation will slow some aspects of projects, this period provides great opportunities for visioning and planning.
+We are still very happy to support through online meetings and are developing more online training support. "
+    image: ''
   - title: Connect
     description: We bring local groups into contact with housing experts, connecting them to the professional advice, funding and support they need.